nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/index.md

 Running of these playbooks is no different to any other.
 However there are a fuew requirements that must be met first:

 - the user running the playbook must be a member of the `backup` group

+- for postgres actions `psql` has been installed

+    !!! tip
+        `psql` can be installed with `apt install postgresql-client-common` on a debian system

 ### Play workflow